toBeOfUse/Twitter-Archive-Browser/README.md

 ## Contributing

 I don't know how this works, but please do.
+Note: the tests are currently a mess.